El-Mahdi Holly

 El-Mahdi E. Holly (born February 16, 1976) is an American politician from the state of Georgia.
-A member of the Democratic Party, Holly has served in the Georgia House of Representatives for the 111th district.
+A member of the Democratic Party, Holly has served in the Georgia House of Representatives for the 111th and 116th district.

 Holly ran in a special election for the Georgia House to fill the remainder of the term of Brian Strickland in January 2018.
 In the nonpartisan blanket election, Republican Geoffrey Cauble earned 51% of the 3,652 total votes, while Holly finished in second place with 30%, fellow Democrat Tarji Leonard Dunn got 12%, and Republican Larry Morey received 6%.
 Holly ran again in the November 2018 general election.
 After 4 back-to-back races that year, Holly won an upset victory over the incumbent, pulling a 13-point lead and 16,143 votes over Cauble's 12,385 votes, essentially flipping the semi-rural district out of Republican control.

+In the 2022 Georgia House of Representatives election he was redistricted to District 116.
+The 11th district went to Republican Reynaldo Martinez.

 Political career

 Representative El-Mahdi Holly, who has a long history of working as a community organizer for regional and national nonprofits, gathered a wide range of local support to win a convincing majority of the vote for his race in House District 111.
 The only legislative district exclusively located in Henry County, it spans through Hampton, McDonough, Locust Grove, Stockbridge, Jonesboro and Jenkinsburg.

 Holly's committee assignments include Industry and Labor, Transportation and Code Revision.